A historic town with easy charm

 Image credit: Tourism Tasmania, Rob Burnett

-Launceston’s colonial and early Victorian streetscapes are among the country’s most intact – pick up a map from the Visitor Information Centre opens in new window and take a self-guided tour.
+Launceston’s colonial and early Victorian streetscapes are among the country’s most intact.
+Pick up a map from the Visitor Information Centre opens in new window and take a self-guided tour.
 Outside the city, historic homesteads offer a vivid glimpse of rural colonial life.
 Woolmers Estate opens in new window, a pioneer farm of the early 1800s, is a time capsule of heritage treasures.
-At Clarendon Estate opens in new window, a grand Georgian Regency pile stunningly set on the South Esk River, you can explore a seven-hectare colonial complex where the heritage walled gardens, stone barn and other outbuildings were built by convicts.
+Clarendon Estate opens in new window is a grand Georgian Regency estate, stunningly set on the South Esk River.
+Explore the heritage walled gardens, stone barn and other outbuildings within the seven-hectare colonial complex.

 Distance to city centre 15km

 Taxi A taxi into Launceston will take around 15 minutes and cost about AUD $35-40.

 Rideshare You'll find the rideshare pick-up point adjacent to the undercover car park.

 Shuttle The airport shuttle opens in new window meets all flights and costs around AUD $15 one-way.

 Back to top